ksu-cs-cc/ksu-cs-cc.github.io/content/2-cc210/11-classes/10-java-example.md

 So, we'll start by creating a Deck object, and shuffling the deck.

-Then, we'll create a hand of cards for the Player, and deal 2 cards into the player's hand.
+Then, we'll create a hand of cards for the Player, and deal 2 cards into the player0's hand.
 Once the player has a hand, we can instantiate the Player object, giving it both the Hand object for the player, as well as a reference to the Deck object so they player can draw cards later.

 After that, we'll do the same for the Dealer, creating a hand first, adding 2 cards, and then creating a Dealer object.